ArunHub/BreakingBad/README.md

         > Then changed to use Karma for running Jasmine unit test cases
     - Used Gulp to watch all file changes and build
     - While building i need to inject JS and CSS files directly into html instead of manual configuration
         > So Webpack came to rescue.
+Many webpack configurations did for this project.
+Gulp , different compatible versions, protractor, karma, testing with jasmine . automating with gulp , webpack and so on .. see package json scripts and dev dependencies
+         > git commits also tells lot of experimented stories

 * Some Lessons